 At the back side of the archaeological site, you will find a tall plane tree, which has something very rare.
 It is evergreen, unlike other deciduous plane trees, and has been the center of a fabulous myth.
-According to the Greek Mythology, this is the tree under which Zeus and Europe mated.
+According to the Greek Mythology, this is the perennial plane tree of Gortyn under which Zeus and Europe mated mated.
 From this union, the three kings of Crete were born (Minos, Rhadamanthys and Sarpedon).
 Indeed, it is no coincidence that at Gortyn, several coins were found depicting Europe and Minos (or Zeus).
 Moreover, the name of Gortyn is believed to be related to Gortyn, the son of Radamanthys.

-Within walking distance from the city (NW) and atop a hill, you can visit the ruins of the acropolis of Gortyna.
+Within walking distance from the city (northwest) and atop a hill, you can visit the ruins of the acropolis of Gortyn.
 The hill was inhabited till 6000BC, but after the Dorian invasion (1100BC) it was fortified with a polygonal wall with towers at its corners.
 On the Acropolis, the archaeologists have identified the ruins of a Byzantine basilica (6th century AD) built on the site of an older Greek temple dedicated to Athena (7th century BC).

-Within walking distance from the main archaeological site of Gortyn and south from the main road, there is the Pretorium (1st century AD).
-The Pretorium was a large, luxurious and imposing building used as the headquarters of the Roman Province of Crete and Cyrenaica.
+Within walking distance from the main archaeological site of Gortyn and south from the main road, there is the Praetorium (1st century AD).
+The Praetorium was a large, luxurious and imposing building used as the headquarters of the Roman Province of Crete and Cyrenaica.
 It is still interesting to see the elaborate luxury marble floors, columns and statues.
 In the complex there were Roman baths, courtyard with columns, temple for the deified Augustus, courts and other public buildings.
 During the Byzantine period, the building housed a monastery.

 The Roman Spas (Thermae)

 The Romans, as in every place they went, they built their favorite spas.
 As expected, in Gortyn they built a large complex of spas (thermae) with several auxiliary rooms and toilets.
 Like most Roman baths, in Gortyn there were warm baths, baths of intermediate temperature and cold baths.
-The ruins of the spas in Gortyn have not been fully excavated, but still the visitor can get a good feel for the area (near Pretorium).
+The ruins of the spas in Gortyn have not been fully excavated, but still the visitor can get a good feel for the area (near Praetorium).

 The Great Basilica of St Titus